domsson/tabs.js/README.md

 	}
 	window.onload = setupTabs;

-If you have several tab sets on your page, create one `Tabs` instance for each of them.
-This can be done in a loop. `tabs.js` comes with such a function, `initTabs(attr)`.
+If you have multiple tabsets on your page, create one `Tabs` instance for each of them.
+This can be done in a loop. `tabs.js` comes with a function that does that, `initTabs(attr)`.
 You could use it like this:

 	function setupTabs() {
 		initTabs("data-tabs");